department-of-veterans-affairs/va-mobile-app/VAMobile/documentation/development/DevOps/AutomationCodeDocs/GitHubActions/BuildReleaseWorkflows.md

 ---
 sidebar_position: 2
-sidebar_label: Build and Release Workflows
+sidebar_label: Build and release workflows
 ---

-# Build and Release Workflows
+# Build and release workflows

 This section contains all of the workflows that are related to our packaging our apps and automating our [Release Process](../../../../gettingStarted/Releases/release-process).
 Use the sidebar to the right to jump directly to workflows.